franz-josef-kaiser/current-admin-info/readme.txt

  * <a href="https://plus.google.com/b/109907580576615571040/109907580576615571040/posts">our page on Google+</a>
  * <a href="https://github.com/wecodemore">our GitHub repository</a>

-Based on an idea by Stephen Harris / @stephen1988
+Based on an idea by Stephen Harris / @stephenharris

 = Currently available info tabs =